 Virtue Spire IV vs Spire IR vs Dye LT-R | Paintball Hopper Comparison

 What is going on guys, it's Tony from Lone Wolf Paintball and today I am bringing you a comparison in a battle of the Spire IV Hopper, versus the Spire IR and the Dye LT-R. So let's jump on into this bad boy.
-But before we do that, head on over to lonewolfpaintball.com and check out all these great products that we have in stock, ready to rock on the website.
+But before we do that, head on over to Lone Wolf Paintball and check out all these great paintball products that we have in stock, ready to rock on the website.
 Let's do this.

-[Mark] Wait, why would you compare those Hoppers?
-There's a ginormous price gap between.
+[Mark] Wait, why would you compare those hoppers?
+There's a ginormous price gap between them.

 Why would I?
-Because A, the people wanna see it, and B, I mean the differences, right?
-I mean, you're talking a Hopper that's 250 bucks over here with the Spire IV.
-Then we're talking Hoppers that are right around the $100 range.
-I think the LT-R is a 100 bucks and the IRs start at 110.
+Because A; the people wanna see it, and B; I mean the differences, right?
+I mean, you're talking about a hopper that's $264.95 over here with the Spire IV.
+Then we're talking hoppers that are right around the $100 range.
+I think the LT-R is $99.95 and the IRs start at $114.95.
 So let's kinda talk about why this one is so much better.
 Cosmetics.
 Where do you want to go here?
 Where are we going?
 Speed feeds, rain lids.

 [Mark] Let's just start with what the outsides look like.

-[Mark] Line them up, stick up them all right next to each other.
+[Mark] Line them up, stick them all right next to each other.

-Line them up, we going heads up here baby.
+Line them up, we're going heads up here baby.
 All right.

 [Mark] Because the IV and the IR look pretty similar cosmetically.